bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

 browser to another.
 It also simplified common tasks such as traversing the DOM.
-It provided a lot of ways of getting elements on the pages that we didn&apos;t have with plain JavaScript back in the late 2000s, or early 2010s.
+It provided a lot of ways of getting elements on the pages that we didn&apos;t have with plain JavaScript back in the late 2000s, or early 2010s.</p>

-It also provided an easier to work with event model for capturing clicks and scrolls and other kinds of events that users might use in the process of working with the page.
+<p>It also provided an easier to work with event model for capturing clicks
+and scrolls and other kinds of events that users might use in the process of working with the page.
 Events that users make trigger.
-So it provided this event model that was easier to access and easier to use, it was easier to create interactive scripts that could hook into that event model in jQuery.
+So it provided this event model that was easier to access and easier to use, it was easier to create interactive scripts that could hook into that event model in jQuery.</p>

-jQuery also provides an effects library that&apos;s very easy to use and really exciting and it&apos;s really a cool effects library that provided a great way into programming, into creating interactive elements for a whole generation of developers.
+<p>jQuery also provides an effects library that&apos;s very easy to use and
+really exciting and it&apos;s really a cool effects library that provided a great way into programming, into creating interactive elements for a whole generation of developers.</p>

-Then on top of that, there&apos;s a plug-in system for additional functionality.
-You could create plugins that added functionality to jQuery and we&apos;ll take a look at this to some extent.
+<p>Then on top of that, there&apos;s a plug-in system for additional
+functionality.
+You could create plugins that added functionality to jQuery and we&apos;ll take a look at this to some extent.</p>

-Then finally, last but not least, jQuery provides a simpler syntax and that allows us to write shorter and more concise scripts and these were all huge advantages to jQuery and contributed to making it the most popular JavaScript library.
+<p>Then finally, last but not least, jQuery provides a simpler syntax and
+that allows us to write shorter and more concise scripts and these were all huge advantages to jQuery and contributed to making it the most popular JavaScript library.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 05. jquery is less useful than 2010 (10) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">